flatheadmill/homeport/diary.md

 Would tick off a box and add a feature.
 Some poking around for performance improvements might yield something.

+NFS inside a contianer appears to be a no go.
+It appears to want a kernel module loaded or some such, so it only works Linux on Linux.

 ## Legacy